jonahmer22/ReMem/README.md

 # ReMem - High-Performance Memory Recycler & Garbage Collector for C

-ReMem is a lightweight, high performance memory recycler & garbage collector for single threaded* C.
+ReMem is a lightweight, high performance memory recycler & garbage collector for single threaded C*.
 It reuses and releases freed memory through size classed arenas and O(1) page indexing, reducing allocation overhead and fragmentation for predictable, GC free performance.

 ---
-*multithreading support is planned for the future, see roadmap
+*multithreading support is planned for the future, see roadmap or [changelog](CHANGELOG.md)

 ## Features
 - Size classed allocation for fast lookups